iryna-kondr/iryna-kondr/README.md

 ## 🔭 Currently Working on ...

-I'm currently contributing to two open-source libraries designed to streamline and simplify various aspects of data science.
+I'm currently contributing to three open-source libraries designed to streamline and simplify various aspects of data science.
 Our aim is to empower users, regardless of their technical background, to harness the power of data for analysis, modeling, and decision-making.

 ### 🤝 Support our projects by giving a star ⭐